ashishtele/Try-Your-Luck/README.md

-## Try Your Luck
+## Try Your Luck !!

-Fill the data for Shop and Stop promotion.
+Fill in the data for the Shop and Stop promotion.
 Using LLM to generate Selenium code.

 ```python
 python -m venv venv